johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 // !!! => true(function(){ return false; });
 ```

 Here the use of atomic boolean values alleviates the need for arguments in the lambda syntax.
 Again, simplicity in reproducing the issue is preferred for the sake of brevity.
-Next is a precise definiton of terms in the form of a language grammar.
+Next is a precise definition of terms in the form of a language grammar.

 <div class="center">
   <img src="/assets/images/diagrams/cs-grammar.png"></img>